 Meet and Greet

 Shortly before or after the start of the new school year, request either a face-to-face or virtual meeting with your child’s special education teacher.
-Standard open-house meet-the-teacher events just aren’t sufficient when it comes to the parent-teacher relationship aligned with students with special needs.
-As you do, teachers want to see your child succeed in- and outside of the classroom.
+Standard open-house meet-the-teacher events typically aren’t sufficient when it comes to the parent-teacher relationship aligned with students with special needs.
+Just as you do, teachers want to see your child succeed in- and outside of the classroom.
 As a parent, you can offer invaluable insight into some of the key factors that unlock your child’s learning potential.
-Know is power… and, since you know your child best, share what you know to kick-start a successful school year.
+Knowledge is power… and, since you know your child best, share what you know to kick-start a successful school year.

 Confirm Communication Methods